Non surgical rhinoplasty in Scottsdale, AZ 85260

 Book now

-Non-surgical rhinoplasty — also known as a PDO nose thread lift or a non-surgical nose job — uses absorbable sutures to refine the nose without incisions or general anesthesia.
-Most patients who ask about a non-surgical nose job are not trying to change who they are.
-They have something specific in mind: a tip that drops when they smile, a nose bridge that looks flat in certain lighting, a small asymmetry that shows up more in photos than in the mirror.
-They want refinement — not transformation.
-And they want to avoid surgery if they can.
+Non-surgical rhinoplasty — also called a PDO nose thread lift or non-surgical nose job — uses absorbable sutures to refine the nose without incisions or general anesthesia.
+Most patients who ask about this non-surgical option have something specific in mind: a tip that drops when they smile, a bridge that looks flat in photos, a small asymmetry.
+They want refinement, not transformation.

 At a Glance